 - Take medicine like ibuprofen to relieve pain.

-Some women are worried about bowel movements after delivery.
+Some women are worried about bowel movements after delivery or may be constipated.
 You may receive stool softeners.

 Passing urine may hurt during the first day.
 Most often this discomfort goes away in a day or so.